catalystshift/beginner-guide-PSO2/docs/index.md

 - Exchange Shops are found on the second floor of the Shopping Complex on the right side of the map.
 The **Photon Drop and EX-Cube exchanges provide you with your booster items**(along with other things). **Rising Weapon Badges feature high rarity equipment(some of which can also be bought on player shop or farmed) and more importantly, Quest Triggers which is how you can manually run Urgent Quests.
 Not every trigger is available in RWB shops yet but many important ones exist**.
 The Medal Barterer is where you exchange Divide Medals for Luminfragments as well as Granias, both important items for the final endgame weapon series(not yet released).

 *Titles*:
 Titles can be earned for accomplishing several different objectives while playing the game, and aside from giving you catchy names to showcase over your ingame character name, they give rewards ranging from SG to **account wide stat boosts upon each class(barring Hero, Phantom, Etoile and Luster) reaching level 75 for the first time** to **Augment Transfer Passes to even endgame weapon crafting materials**.
+Of note are titles with said crafting material rewards locked behind 600, 700 and 800 titles earned total.

 Titles are managed by the officer near the gate in the Gateway Area, right next to the quest counter on the right, behind a white counter.
 You can receive the title rewards whenever you wish, and its not uncommon to discover her after several rewards have already been unlocked.
-There are also titles with said crafting material rewards locked behind 600, 700 and 800 titles.

 *Personal Shop*:
-Not to be ignored at any cost, this will help a player at any level as well as act as a potential source of income if you get lucky earning Shop Passes from FUN Scratch or are a Premium player.
+Not to be ignored at any cost, this will help a player gear up at any level as well as act as a potential source of income if you get strike gold earning Shop Passes from FUN Scratch or are a Premium player.
 Accessed via the Visiphone(terminal with a pink icon over it), the Personal Shop features all manner of items from augments to fashion earned via AC scratch and put up to sale for meseta to equipment ranging from 1 rarity all the way to 14 rarity(15 weapons can't be sold, neither can 13 units).
 Its a common practice for new players to get 10-12 rarity weapons from the shop during early leveling as well as 12 rarity units whenever they become capable of wearing them from the same.

 *Daily Crafting*: